How many credits are required to complete the program?

 What if I have further questions?

 Please reach out to the Office of Admissions at Columbia Law School or at Columbia Business School.
-Those offices may put you in touch with Joel Kosman, Director of Academic Counseling and Student Organizations at the Law School, or Vidhi Desai, Assistant Director of Academic Affairs at the Business School.
+Those offices may put you in touch with Yadira Ramos-Herbert, Director of Academic Counseling and Student Outreach at the Law School, or Vidhi Desai, Assistant Director of Academic Affairs at the Business School.
 For career-related questions, please contact the Law School’s Office of Career Services or the Business School’s Career Management Center.